 Detailed track information includes simple track information plus the information shown below.
 Press the left-click button to show detailed track information.

 - Name of the track

-- · The time the track was started
+- · Time the track was started

-- · The time the selected point on the track was made
+- · Time the selected point on the track was made

 - · Position at the selected location

-- Depth and temperature at the position selected
+- Depth and temperature at the selected location